 Elevated Troponin: Always A Cardiac Problem?

 Patients with intracranial bleeding and catecholamine release, either in plasma concentration or stimulated specifically in cardiac nerves, can cause “contraction band necrosis” in the myocardium.
 This necrosis of cardiac cells releases troponin.
 It has also been suggested that the higher level of troponin elevation in subarachnoid haemorrhage suggests a higher severity of injury and a poorer prognosis.
-However, in patients with ischemic strokes, there are not as strong of studies to correlate with prognosis.
+However, in patients with ischaemic strokes, there are not as strong of studies to correlate with prognosis.

 An increase in troponin correlates an increased morbidity and mortality in patients with acute PE.
 Do not assume a patient with a positive troponin result will have had an NSTEMI without first considering the diagnosis of PE.
 Consider patient risk factors and patient history and examination.
 If suspicious of PE, use a clinical scoring system (wells score) to prioritise the patient and consider confirmatory tests.
 Troponin elevation in this setting of PE signifies a worsening clinical picture.
 The patients with a PE and elevated troponin are likely to deteriorate and will warrant early admission for close monitoring and treatment.